git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 Git LFS, defining a new transfer mode to be implemented by Git LFS clients and servers in addition to the current `basic` transfer mode.

-This proposal is based on the experimental `multipart-basic` transfor mode originally [implemented by datopian/giftless](https://giftless.datopian.com/en/latest/multipart-spec.html).
+This proposal is based on the experimental `multipart-basic` transfer mode originally [implemented by datopian/giftless](https://giftless.datopian.com/en/latest/multipart-spec.html).

 ## Reasoning